lframosferreira/brainzuck/README.md

 # brainzuck

-brainzuck is an [Brainf*ck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in Zig 0.12.0!
+brainzuck is a [Brainf*ck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in Zig 0.12.0!
 Have fun!

 ## how to build